 Based on our investigations and personal experience, Malwarebytes is one of the most reliable security scanners that can be used for free.
 Follow this article (here) to download & install Malwarebytes and use it to perform a Deep Scan on your computer to ensure that any infected files are removed.

 However, if the VirusTotal scan revealed that the file is indeed a false positive, you’ll need to take a different approach.
 If this scenario is applicable, you should be able to resolve the issue either by updating your AV to the latest version.
 Typically, when a new file is falsely labeled with the FileRepMalware, the next security update will whitelist the file so that the false positive doesn’t occur again.

 Both Avast and AVG will update automatically whenever a newer virus database signature is available.
 However, a manual user modification or other 3rd party application might inhibit this ability.
 If you notice that your AV client doesn’t update by itself, visit this link (here) for avast or this one (here) for AVG to update your security suite to the latest version.

-In the event that you still get false positive with the FileRepMalware even after updating the virus signature version to the latest, a quick way to resolve the issue is to move to a different antivirus suite.
+If you still get a false positive with the FileRepMalware even after updating the virus signature version to the latest, a quick way to resolve the issue is to move to a different antivirus suite.
 Or better yet, uninstall the current 3rd party suite and start using the built-in Security suite (Windows Defender).